B&H Photo: History

+In 2017, B&H moved their warehouses in Brooklyn to their fulfillment center of over 500000 sqft located in Florence, New Jersey.

 Bild Expo

 In 2023, B&H Photo Video celebrated its 50th anniversary with the inaugural Bild Expo (named after the Yiddish word for "image"), held on September 6–7 at the Javits Center in New York City.

-The Expo featured four main stages:
+The Expo was free to attend and featured four main stages: